North Carolina Department of Public Safety

 The North Carolina Department of Public Safety (NCDPS) is an umbrella agency that carries out many of the state's law enforcement, emergency response and homeland security functions.
 The department was created in 1977 as the Department of Crime Control and Public Safety.
 In 2012, the North Carolina Department of Correction and the North Carolina Department of Juvenile Justice and Delinquency Prevention were merged with Crime Control & Public Safety to create the new agency.

 The department is headed by a secretary of public safety, who is appointed by the governor of North Carolina.
 The secretary is a member of the North Carolina Cabinet.
-The most recent Secretary Erik Hooks resigned in August, 2021.
+The most recent Secretary Eddie Buffaloe was reaffirmed on January 5, 2025.

 Sections

-The Department of Public Safety is broken into sections that cover a wide range of regulatory and law enforcement tasks.
+The Department of Public Safety is headquartered in the Archdale Building along Halifax Mall in Raleigh.
+It is broken into sections that cover a wide range of regulatory and law enforcement tasks.

 Juvenile facilities

 The juvenile section has the following juvenile long-term commitment facilities, called "youth development centers":